Ask These 7 Questions Before Purchasing A Flow Cytometer

 3. What’s your budget?

-The next consideration is your budget.
+The next consideration is questions regarding your budget.
 It is critical to consider more than just the purchase price at this time.
 The other considerations must include any renovation costs required for placing the new instrument, because you may want to renovate existing space to make it suitable for the operation of the instrument.
 This might even cost around $100,000.
 Ask the vendor for the site installation guide and partner with your local facilities teams.
 These steps will help you see how well the room can support any requirements.

 This is also the time to look at the operating budget for the new system.
 Will new personnel be needed to operate the system?
 Are there specialized items needed for the system?
 Will the system be under service contract after the first year and, if so, how much does that cost?
 Will refresh rates cover the costs?
 These questions will lead you to the annual costs that need to be covered.